 - Register’s Annual Great Bicycle Ride Across Iowa (RAGBRAI) is a yearly 8-day bicycle ride across the state that includes festivals, events, music, and food.
 It starts around Sergeant Bluff (near the Missouri River) on the northwestern side of the state and runs through Pocahontas, Emmetsburg, Mason City, and Lawler all the way to Lansing (near the Mississippi River) in northeastern Iowa.

 - The world’s largest truck stop, the Iowa 80 Truckstop, is in Walcott in Muscatine and Scott County.
 Open since 1964, there’s a chiropractor, a dentist, and laundry facilities along with food, shopping, and all the amenities a truck driver could ever need or want (think: showers, full-service fuel, a workout room, and more).

 - Pigs outnumber Iowans by about 4 to 1.
-With a population of just under 3.2 million humans, there are nearly 13 million pigs in Iowa.
+With a population of just under 3.2 million humans, Iowa has nearly 13 million pigs.